How to Grow Pomegranate Trees in Containers

 The pomegranate root system is shallow, with most of it being less than 60cm (2 feet) deep and very rarely below 90cm (3 feet) - large, mature trees or strong, wide shrubs.
 For growing in containers, this is beneficial in many ways: containers don't have to be extra-large, can be wider than higher which makes plants and containers more resistant to wind, easier maintenance, etc.

-Note: when growing pomegranate on a permanent position, knowing characteristics of the plant's root system is very important - shallow root system reacts faster to watering and fertilization and is resistant to drought, making the requirement for deep root system unimportant.
+Note: when growing pomegranate in a permanent position, knowing the characteristics of the plant's root system is very important - the shallow root system reacts faster to watering and fertilization and is resistant to drought, making the requirement for a deep root system unimportant.

 Proper Soil and Watering

 Pomegranate tolerates poor soil quality and various pH.
-Best growing conditions are around pH 6.5 - 7, however, it will happily grow anywhere between pH 5.5 and 8, even outside these boundaries.
+The best growing conditions are around pH 6.5 - 7, however, it will happily grow anywhere between pH 5.5 and 8, even outside these boundaries.

 - hydroton pebbles are great for retaining water and they help the soil to 'breathe'.
 As plants take water in or as water evaporates, air enters the soil and helps it keep oxygenated.
-Very important for keeping plants watered longer and for a healthy root system.
-Also, hydroton pebbles in combination with sand, help draining any excess water.
+This is very important for keeping plants watered longer and for a healthy root system.
+Also, hydroton pebbles in combination with sand, help drain any excess water.

 - dried manure pellets are strong fertilizer and with or without NPK fertilizers, can cause root burns.
 Apply it carefully, around the rim of containers, not close to the tree trunk.
-Personally, I would recommend adding fertilizers on monthly schedule, but in small amounts.
-This avoids nutrients spikes, decreases potential root damage (burns!) and gives gardener opportunity to more often 'feel' the plant and soil.
+Personally, I would recommend adding fertilizers on a monthly schedule, but in small amounts.
+This avoids nutrient spikes, decreases potential root damage (burns!), and gives gardeners the opportunity to more often 'feel' the plant and soil.

 Water pomegranate in containers whenever you water your other plants, just keep the amounts of water moderate - normally, pomegranate trees require around 2-3 cm (1 inch) of water, weekly, but this slightly increases when growing them in containers.